ONSdigital/ons-schema-definitions/docs/electronic_questionnaire_to_data_exchange.rst

         **Dictionary of values**

         - value: The answer given in the questionnaire for the answer.
-        - block_id: The identifier of the page the answer appears on.
         - answer_id: The identifier of the answer.
-        - group_id: The identifier of the group of block_id/pages.
         - group_instance: The sub-identifier of a group of block_id/pages if that group repeats.
         - answer_instance: The sub-identifier of an answer if that answer repeats.